My Period is 27 Days Late, What is Going On With Me?

 Put the power of a physician in your pocket with the Your Doctors Online app.
 Just a touch of a button can connect you with a real doctor ready to answer your medical questions day or night.

 With this easy-to-use app, you no longer have any excuse to ignore your symptoms.
-So, if your period is 27 days late or missing your period but negative pregnancy test and you are concerned, connect with one of our doctors in one simple step.
+So, if your period is 27 days late or you are missing your period but have a negative pregnancy test and are concerned, connect with one of our doctors in one simple step.

 So what do you have to lose?
 Stop wasting your time in waiting rooms and connect with one of our knowledgeable doctors today.